-- 24. The fusion therefore of ideology, historical precedents, and vested bureaucratic interests seems likely to perpetuate both the present constraints on what is permissible in political thinking, and the reliance on a consensus approach to policy-making at the top.
-If the pattern of the past is repeated, even with modifications, and the change of leadership is marked by the personal predilections of one man, it will still mean a government by consensus on the Brezhnev model. - 25.
-Government by consensus is not likely to provide a leadership capable of making some of the difficult decisions on problems, particularly with the economy, which are going to come to the fore.
-Moreover, as future leaders will almost certainly be those who have come up through the Party and who have been thoroughly schooled in its way of thinking, the pressure for compromise among the various schools of thought in the Kremlin is likely to work against any radical shift in policy.
-The leadership will remain uneasy about economic reforms which erode Party controls, and about such matters as social problems (especially those affecting political motivation among youth), the nationalities question, and dissidence. - 26.
-Social problems will require a future leadership to revitalize the régime's ideology which no longer meets Soviet society's requirements both for a credible system of values and for a system which provides the means of answering the technological and social challenges of the times.
-One problem is the growing materialistic (as opposed to materialist) outlook on life, which is worrying to the authorities in that it implies that the future generation will no longer be prepared to give up so much of their energy to the more ill-rewarded tasks set by the State.
-Unsatisfied rising expectations for a more The affluent society could also bring risk of disturbances. illusion of passing one milestone after another (the latest being the stage of "developed Socialism") while in fact no very spectacular economic or social progress is being made, forces both leaders and led to attempt even greater feats of The problem for the present and, of course, self-deception. any future leadership is that society is becoming more sophisticated; the leaders will still want the people to think intelligently about scientific and technical matters, but not about politics.
+Moreover, the pressure for compromise among the various schools of thought in the Kremlin may work against any radical shift in policy.
+The leadership will remain uneasy about economic reforms which erode Party controls, and about such matters as social problems (especially those affecting political motivation among youth), the nationalities question, and dissidence.

+- Social problems will require a future leadership to revitalise the régime's ideology - which no longer meets Soviet society's requirements both for a credible system of values and for a system which provides the means of answering the technological and social challenges of the times. problem is the growing materialistic (as opposed to materialist) outlook on life, which is worrying to the authorities in that it implies that the future generation will no longer be prepared to give up so much of their energy to the more illrewarded tasks set by the State.
+Unsatisfied rising expectations for a more affluent society could also bring The illusion of passing one milestone after disturbances. another (the latest being the stage of "developed Socialism") while in fact no very spectacular economic or social progress is being made, forces both leaders and led to attempt even greater feats of self-deception.
+The problem for the present and any future leadership is that society is becoming more sophisticated; the leaders will still want the people to think intelligently about scientific and technical matters, but not about politics. - 28.
 The nationalities question will also remain a delicate one for the foreseeable future.
-Although it has not yet posed a serious threat to the régime, national consciousness has increased in some areas and could increase further as the relative decline of the Russian population is accompanied by further efforts to maintain absolute control by the Great Russians and to submerge national characteristics in the artificial concept of the new "Soviet People". economic disparities will continue to aggravate the problem, as will the State's attempts to suppress religious sects associated with national minorities.
-A new leadership could be faced with demands for greater autonomy from the growing Moslem population in Central Asia; by the year 2000, one of four Soviet citizens will be of Moslem origin.
-The retention of the federal structure in the new Soviet Constitution testifies to the awareness of present leaders to the dangers of trying to move too fast - an awareness likely to be shared by their successors.
+Although it has not yet posed a serious threat to the régime, national consciousness has increased in some areas and could increase further as the relative decline of the Russian population is accompanied by further efforts to maintain absolute control by the Great Russians and to submerge national characteristics in the artificial concept of the new "Soviet People". strength of Great Russian nationalism practically rules out the possibility that a non-Russian will be General Secretary Regional economic disparities in the foreseeable future. will continue to aggravate the problem, as will the State's attempts to suppress religious sects associated with national A new leadership could be faced with demands for minorities. greater autonomy from the growing Moslem population in Central Asia; by the year 2000, one of four Soviet citizens The retention of the federal will be of Moslem origin. structure in the new Soviet Constitution testifies to the awareness of present leaders to the dangers of trying to move too fast - an awareness likely to be shared by their successors.